 Submersible pumps can be rented at many home centers and rental yards.
 Look for a 2-inch submersible pump with a capacity of at least 60 gallons per minute (gpm).
 Also, rent a discharge hose that is long enough to reach your final discharge point.

 Screw the discharge hose onto the submersible pump.
 Unfurl the discharge hose to its full length.
 Because discharge hoses are flat, they must remain flat on the ground to properly expel the water.
 Untwist the hose to flatten it.

 Clean the Pool Water

 Two-inch submersible pumps generally can move debris up to 1/2-inch in diameter.
-With the pool skimmer, remove as much debris as possible above that limit.
+With the pool skimmer, remove as much debris as possible above that limit, and deposit it into a trash bag.
 Turn off and unplug the pool filter.